mefjush/docker-workshop/vagrant/readme.txt

-This is a Vagrant machine with preconfigured Docker environment.
+This is a Vagrant (https://www.vagrantup.com/) box with Docker installed.
 First run may take some time.
 Please set it up before the workshop starts:

 vagrant up